The Logos: The Meletic Testament (Chapter 9 The Message)

 52. In the stoa, where philosophers once competed for applause, silence began to win and reign.

 53. A student once asked him—Why do you never argue much?
-Asterion would reply—Because truth does not need defence—only discovery.
+Asterion would reply—Because the truth does not need defence—only discovery.
 That is how wisdom is achieved.

 55. A potter began inscribing his vessels with questions—What do you carry that cannot be seen?